Corporate Governance

 Corporation has a set of Standing Orders which are the rules by which it operates.
 In addition there is a Code of Conduct for Governors, and each committee has clear terms of reference.
 Corporation has adopted a statement on the distinction between governance and management, has adopted the 7 Nolan Principles on Standards in Public Life.

-Corporation meets 10 times a year: 8 formal Full Board meetings, and 2 Review/Strategy meetings.
+Corporation meets 5 times a year: 8 formal Full Board meetings, plus 2 Review/Strategy meetings.
 Meetings and Corporation business are scheduled to address the Corporation Business cycle.

 Instrument and articles of government for FE colleges